menpo/menpo.github.io/GLOSSARY.md

 # Jupyter notebook
 A Jupyter Notebook is an interactive document produced by Jupyter which contains both computer code (e.g. Python) and rich text elements (paragraph, equations, figures, links, etc...).
-It is ran using common web browsers.
+A new notebook can be initiated by running `jupyter notebook` in a terminal, which will launch the notebook in your web browser.
 A Notebook document is both human-readable containing the analysis description and the results (figures, tables, etc..) as well as executable which can be run to perform data analysis.

 # Landmark Points
 A deformable object is represented with a set of semantically meaningful points that correspond to its distinctive parts.